Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 **If the AVS offchain software bug caused a slashing event, would the operator or staker be slashed?**

-Foftware bugs in AVS should not cause stakers to be slashed.
-In the protocol's early stages, guardrails have been designed to help avoid such scenarios.
-A veto committee in be put in place to overturn any slashing incidents caused by bugs in the offchain node software.
+Software bugs in AVSs should not cause stakers to be slashed.
+In EigenLayer's early stages, guardrails have been designed to help avoid such scenarios.
+A veto committee will be put in place to overturn any slashing incidents caused by bugs in the offchain node software.

 **If everyone else conducted malicious activities, will I be slashed?**